Support Systems | Accessibility | Social Impact

 Usability testing with parents revealed confusion and difficulty on initial startup and the prompts screen.
 We’ve addressed these issues by adding hints and instructions throughout the design and making the prompt cards more visually accessible.

-The Pocket Pad on iPhone for the Working Adults
+The Pocket Pad on iPhone for Adults

 Testing revealed mixed feedback on emojis but strong user preference for prompts across both parent and child groups.
 We maintained consistent prompt dialogue in both interfaces to align with this user response.

-The Pocket Pad on iPhone for the Working Adults
+The Pocket Pad on iPhone for Adults

 Usability testing revealed users struggled with navigation clarity - particularly differentiating between photo and notes sections on the home screen.
 We improved interface legibility by adding contextual hints and streamlining the design to create clear user pathways.